FREQUENTLY ASKED QUESTIONS

-Friday, we're in Bayside at The Apohadion Theater, Bayside Bowl (downstairs & the rooftop!), The Public Works, and New Fruit, with a special kick-off concert up the street at the USM Portland campus.
+Friday, we're in Bayside at The Apohadion Theater, Bayside Bowl (downstairs & the rooftop!), The Public Works, New Fruit, and New Systems Exhibitions, with a special kick-off concert up the street at the USM Portland campus.

 Saturday, we're running a half mile of Congress St with SPACE, Empire, Blue, One Longfellow Square, Tandem Coffee + Bakery, Congress Square Park, Local Sprouts, Geno's, The Jewel Box, Portland Museum of Art, Portland Flea-for-All, and Maine Ballroom Dance.

 Sounds freakin' amazing!
 What's the deal the tickets?

 You can buy tickets through Ticketfly HERE or at the box office during the festival (and at the WW pre-party at SPACE on Thursday night).
 Weekend and day passes are on sale now.
 Individual venue passes will be available day-of as well, ranging from $5 to $15 depending on the venue.
 Please note some venues may get to capacity at some parts of the night.
 Plan your weekend accordingly

 Glad you asked.
 We're able to offer a limited amount of discounted 'pay-what-you-can' festival passes.
 You can reserve one by contacting email@example.com.
 No judgement.
 No questions asked.
 If you want to be here, we want you here.

 We also recommend tuning into WMPG regularly.
 They'll be giving away a handful of weekend passes leading up to the festival.

 Where is the box office located?